 If you’re frustrated with how your lawn looks and you want to fix the bare spots, you can!
-For existing lawns, lawncare professionals recommend core aeration and over seeding in the fall.
+For existing lawns, lawncare professionals recommend core aeration and over-seeding in the fall.
 This process promotes overall healthy growth and can help thicken it.
 However, you can add seed to your lawn in the spring and experience good results.

 Here are some tips for fixing your lawn.

-1. Determine the best time to plant.
-Depending on where you live, certain times of the year will generate better results.
-In the Midwest, cool-season grass seeds will germinate when soil temperatures consistently range between 50 and 65 degrees Fahrenheit.
-If you live in southern states, warm-season grass seed will germinate when soil temperatures are between 70 and 80 degrees Fahrenheit.
+Certain times of the year will generate better results depending on where you live.
+Cool-season grass seeds will germinate in the Midwest when soil temperatures consistently range between 50 and 65 degrees Fahrenheit.
+In southern states, warm-season grass seeds will germinate when soil temperatures are between 70 and 80 degrees Fahrenheit.

-If the soil temperatures are confusing, a less technical rule of thumb is grass seed germinates when the air temperature is consistently between 60 and 80 degrees Fahrenheit.
+If the soil temperatures are confusing, a less technical rule of thumb is that grass seed germinates when the air temperature is consistently between 60 and 80 degrees Fahrenheit.

 Watering a bare spot will not get the grass to regrow.
 Site preparation is needed.
-Before planting the seed, make sure that weeds, exiting grass, sticks, and rocks are removed.
-After the area is cleaned up, rough up the soil or lay down some fresh topsoil.
+Before planting the seed, please ensure that weeds, existing grass, sticks, and rocks are removed.
+After cleaning the area, rough up the soil or lay down some fresh topsoil.
 The layer of topsoil only needs to be about a quarter inch thick.
 This allows the seed to connect with the soil.
 Laying seed on a hard, compact surface won’t work well.

-This may seem like a no brainer.
+This may seem like a no-brainer.
 All you need to do is visit your local retail store and buy what’s on their shelves, right?
 While your local retail store will carry products that contain a mixture of seed that’s appropriate for your area, there are a few things you should consider.